gensx-inc/gensx/README.md

 Check out the [Quickstart Guide](https://gensx.dev/quickstart) for more details on getting started.

+## Examples

+This repo contains a number of [examples](./examples) to help you get up and running with GenSX.

 ## Building a workflow, the declarative way!

 Most LLM frameworks are graph oriented--you express your workflow with nodes, edges, and a global state object.
 GenSX takes a different approach--you compose your workflow with components, and GenSX handles the execution for you.